-- All applicants must have graduated from high school prior to enrollment or passed the General Education Development (GED). - TFC requires all students who do not have 12 attempted college level credits to take the SAT or ACT and to submit an official copy of their high school transcript showing the graduated conferral date as part of the admission process. - SAT or ACT scores will be considered official if they're sent directly from the test agencies OR if they're on the official High School transcripts.
+- 1. All applicants must have graduated from high school prior to enrollment or passed the General Education Development (GED). - TFC requires all students who do not have 12 attempted college level credits (excluding Dual Enrollment credit) to take the SAT or ACT and to submit an official copy of their high school transcript showing the graduated conferral date as part of the admission process. - SAT or ACT scores will be considered official if they're sent directly from the test agencies.
 TFC's school codes are: SAT- 5799 and ACT- 0868.